Find your usage with our energy calculator

 Based on these calculations, this television would cost you $1.13 per month.
 While that might not seem like much, the appliances and devices throughout your home can really start to add up.

 Remember, your appliances and devices only account for part of your energy bill.
-This does not take into account heating, cooling, and lighting.
+However, your electric bill also includes heating, cooling, and lighting, which will add to your costs.
 If your home has a meter that you can read, you can multiply the number of kWh for that month by your electric rate (like we did above) to get a more accurate bill estimate.

 Overall, calculating your energy bill is a matter of knowing your usage and what price you pay for energy.
 If cutting back your usage doesn’t work or you have a variable rate that makes costs hard to estimate, it might be time to look for a new plan.
 Enter your ZIP code below to shop options in your area, or check out our Learning Center to read more about energy management.